 by Mike Ratliff

-1 If then you have been raised with Christ, seek the things that are above, where Christ is, seated at the right hand of God.
-2 Set your minds on things that are above, not on things that are on earth.
-3 For you have died, and your life is hidden with Christ in God.
-4 When Christ who is your life appears, then you also will appear with him in glory.
-5 Put to death therefore what is earthly in you: sexual immorality, impurity, passion, evil desire, and covetousness, which is idolatry.
-6 On account of these the wrath of God is coming.
-(Colossians 3:1-6 ESV)
+1 Therefore if you have been raised up with Christ, keep seeking the things above, where Christ is, seated at the right hand of God.
+2 Set your mind on the things above, not on the things that are on earth.
+3 For you have died and your life is hidden with Christ in God.
+4 When Christ, who is our life, is revealed, then you also will be revealed with Him in glory.

 We are born from our Mothers’ wombs depraved and separated from God because we are sinners.
 Unless God intervenes in our lives we will be self-absorbed and temporally focused in every part of our lives.
 We are “depraved” because we desperately seek fulfillment from our only avenue open to us for any circumstance which will tell us we are special or deserving of a positive “feeling” of contentment or fulfillment.
 That avenue is the flesh.
 Our flesh is all about self.
 Even seemingly selfless acts are done from a motivation of some form of self-gratification.

 Man is intensely religious.
 Even those who claim to be atheists worship themselves.
 Natural Man must worship someone or something.
 Idolatry is the result.
 The following quote of from Martin Luther’s Table Talk from the chapter “Of Idolatry” article CLXXV.